PandasThumb/pandasthumb.github.io/_posts/2024/2024-09-18-partial-lunar-eclipse.md

 <figcaption>
 </figcaption>
 </figure><br/><br/><br/>
-<a href="https://www.timeanddate.com/eclipse/in/usa/boulder?iso=20240918">Partial lunar eclipse</a> as seen from Boulder, Colorado, approximately 8:40 local time.
+<a href="https://www.timeanddate.com/eclipse/in/usa/boulder?iso=20240918">Partial lunar eclipse</a> as seen from Boulder, Colorado, approximately 8:40 local time, yesterday.
 Also a <a href="https://www.space.com/harvest-moon-supermoon-lunar-eclipse-september-photos">supermoon</a>, but it was hard to tell with the naked eye.
 Not the best display ever, yet for some reason eclipses fascinate.<br/><br/>
 <i>To see comments on this post, click below.</i>
 <!--more-->